VishnuNike/Parli-Trainer-Beta/README.md

 - Install the .exe file and all .png files in the same folder
 - Double click the .exe file and enjoy :)

-OR

-- Install the folder which includes the .exe file and .png files all in one place :)

 # Use
 - Click the Start/Stop and Reset Buttons to track the time of each speech
 - Click the Speeches Button to access a dropdown list and select which speech you will be timing